How much do collection agencies charge?

-Most debt collection agencies use the contingency-based model, often referred to as "No Payment No Fee" collections.
-A contingency rate means the collection agency charges zero upfront to work for you.
-The collection agency will charge a certain percentage only if they successfully collect.
+Most debt collection agencies, Including Fair capital, use the contingency-based model, often referred to as "No Payment No Fee" collections.

 Now let's talk about flat-fee debt collection services.

-With a flat fee, you get charged a fixed fee that is charged upfront—regardless of account age, volume, industry, average balance, or any other variable.
+With a flat fee, you get charged a fixed fee upfront—regardless of results, age, volume, industry, average balance, or any other variable.

 The flat fee is generally $15 to $25 per account.

-Handing your outstanding debts to a collection agency allows you to focus your time, energy and resources on production—and success!
+Passing your outstanding debts to a trusted debt collection agency allows you to focus time, energy and resources on production—and success!

 Fair Capital delivers effective third-party collection services at affordable rates.
-If you're considering outsourcing your collections, or looking for a new collections agency, drop us a line!
+Drop us a line if you're considering outsourcing your collections or looking for a new collection agency!
 We'd love to talk to you.